willymcallister/willymcallister.github.io/_articles/electric-potential.md

 Begin with two positive charges, separated by some distance $a$.

 ![Two positive charges]({{ site.baseurl }}{% link i/electric_potential1.svg %}){: .centered :}

-Assume big $Q$ is glued to the page, or held in place by a thumbtack so it can't move.
-Little $q$ is our test charge.
-We slowly move $q$ around within the electric field of $Q$ and think about its electric potential energy.

 $Q$ and $q$ are positive, so they repel $q$ with a force described by Coulomb's Law,